Total Knee Replacement Physical Therapy Valley Park, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Valley Park, MO

-Any surgery, though it may be the best thing for you at the end of the day, will always result in some degree of trauma to your tissues.
-Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in preparing your body for the demands of surgery and safely and completely recovering.
+Any surgery, though it may be the best thing for you at the end of the day, still involves some degree of trauma to your tissues.
+Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in preparing your body for the demands of surgery and the recovery process.
 Participating in physical therapy before your surgery can significantly impact how your recovery goals.
 The goals of pre-surgery physical therapy in Valley Park, MO are:

-• Strengthens Muscles: Fortifying the muscles around the knee helps supporting the new joint and can lead to a quicker recovery.
+• Strengthens Muscles: Strengthening the muscles around the knee aids in bolstering the artificial joint and can lead to a faster recovery.

 • Educates Patients: Comprehending the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.